Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Statistical Modeling

 \section{Statistical Modeling}

 To analyze the data, I use Bayesian logistic regression.
-The MCMC software used is Stan \autocite{StanDevelopmentTeam2019b}, implemented via the rstanarm package version 2.21.1 \autocite{Goodrich2020a} on RStudio \autocite{RStudioTeam2020} running R version 4.1.2 \autocite{RCoreTeam2021}.
-I use four chains, each of which has 10,000 iterations and then discards the first 1,000 posterior samples.
+The Markov Chain Monte Carlo software used is Stan \autocite{StanDevelopmentTeam2019b}, implemented via the rstanarm package version 2.21.1 \autocite{Goodrich2020a} on RStudio \autocite{RStudioTeam2020} running R version 4.1.2 \autocite{RCoreTeam2021}.
+I use four chains, each of which has 20,000 iterations and then discards the first 1,000 posterior samples.
 The model is:

-where $Bus_i$ is a binary variable coded 0 if a participant $i$ chose ``No'' in the outcome question and 1 if s/he chose ``Yes''; $Bernoulli(\cdot)$ is a Bernoulli distribution; $\text{logit}^{-1}(\cdot)$ is the inverse logit function to map log odds onto probability; $\pi_{i}$ is the log odds of participants deciding to introduce the new bus line; $\beta_0$ is the baseline log odds capturing the treatment category of the higher uncertainty under the significance framework; $\beta_1$ is the log odds ratio coefficient for the variable $LowUncert_i$ coded 1 if a participant was given the information of lower uncertainty and 0 otherwise; $\beta_2$ is the log odds ratio coefficient for the variable $Bayes_i$ coded 1 if a participant was given Bayesian information and 0 otherwise; $\beta_3$ is the log odds coefficient for the product term $Bayes_i \times LowUncert_i$ coded 1 if a participant was given the information of lower uncertainty under the Bayesian framework; and $\mathbf{x}_{i}\boldsymbol{\gamma}$ is the dot product of the vector of the demographic variables $\mathbf{x}_{i}$ (female, other/non-binary, each age group, a university degree, the previous study or use of statistics) and the vector of the corresponding log odds ratio coefficients $\boldsymbol{\gamma}$.
+where $Bus_i$ is a binary variable coded 0 if a participant $i$ chose ``No'' in the outcome question and 1 if s/he chose ``Yes''; $Bernoulli(\cdot)$ is a Bernoulli distribution; $\text{logit}^{-1}(\cdot)$ is the inverse logit function to map log odds onto probability; $\pi_{i}$ is the log odds of participants deciding to introduce the new bus line; $\beta_0$ is the baseline log odds capturing the treatment category of the higher uncertainty under the significance framework; $\beta_1$ is the log odds ratio coefficient for the variable $LowUncert_i$ coded 1 if a participant was given the information of lower uncertainty and 0 otherwise; $\beta_2$ is the log odds ratio coefficient for the variable $Bayes_i$ coded 1 if a participant was given Bayesian information and 0 otherwise; $\beta_3$ is the log odds ratio coefficient for the product term $Bayes_i \times LowUncert_i$ coded 1 if a participant was given the information of lower uncertainty under the Bayesian framework; and $\mathbf{x}_{i}\boldsymbol{\gamma}$ is the dot product of the vector of the demographic variables $\mathbf{x}_{i}$ (female, other/non-binary, the 25--44, 45--64, and 65+ age groups, a university degree, the previous study or use of statistics) and the vector of the corresponding log odds ratio coefficients $\boldsymbol{\gamma}$.
 The summary statistics is presented in Table \ref{sumstats}.

 As for priors, I first use the following weakly informative priors: